 The Padel Court Surface

-Alternatively, to achieve a totally flat finish, whilst still maintaining effective water drainage, a layer of 300mm crushed stone compacted and finished with tarmac up to a height of 400mm and addition of a 400m depth steel reinforced concrete ring beam support around the parimeter of court to increase foundation strength (where walls and court structure sit).
+To do this, a layer of 300mm crushed stone is compacted and then finished with tarmac up to a height of 400mm.
+A 400mm depth steel reinforced concrete ring-beam support around the perimeter of court is added to increase its strength.

-a flat concrete base is quite often already present, so no additional works/civil engineering are required.
+a flat concrete base is quite often already present.

-In Many cases in the UK, the tennis court surface is a porous macadam (outdoor) or concrete slab (indoor).
+In many cases in the UK, the tennis court surface is a porous macadam surface when outdoor, or concrete slab when indoors.